apkallu-ltd/apkallu.github.io/about_us.md

 # Welcome to Apkallu

-We are a software company dedicated to empowering individuals and communities through technology.
+We are a software company based in London, United Kingdom.
+We are dedicated to empowering individuals and communities through technology.
 Our mission is to create products that foster personal growth, enhance community connections, and drive positive change in the digital world.

 ## Our Products